 People whose platelet counts drop while receiving chemotherapy may switch to a lower dose or wait longer between chemotherapy cycles.
 In addition, some patients receiving chemotherapy may be given a drug called oprelvekin (Neumega) to help prevent severe thrombocytopenia.
 Because of the risk of bleeding, your doctor may delay any cancer surgery until your platelet counts are restored to a normal level.

-Meanwhile, people with a low platelet level may receive a transfusion of platelet cells to prevent hemorrhage (spontaneous, heavy bleeding).
+Meanwhile, people with a low platelet level may receive a transfusion of platelet cells to prevent spontaneous, heavy bleeding.
 However, transfused platelets only last about three days, and some patients may need multiple transfusions.
+In general, platelets received through a transfusion do not last as long in patients who have received many transfusions.

 Along with treatment from your doctor, the following tips will help you avoid problems if your platelet level is low: